History and Story of Thirunallar Saneeswaran Temple

 First, you have the Darsha of Lord Saneeswara followed by Lord Shiva and then of Ambal.

 Once out of the Sannidhi you can light lamps with gingelly oil and with black til (sesame) or til rice (sesame seed rice) that is offered as nivedhyam.
 Perform Navagraha Shanti Homas ( a puja to satisfy and calm down the anger of the planets).
-They offer money in the hundi, cows to the temple.
+They offer money in the hundi, and cows to the temple.
 Many also shave their heads and offer the hair.

 One can perform Navagraha Shanti Homas (a puja to satisfy and calm down the anger of the planets) by contacting the Temple administration.